 - READ BINARY;

 - UPDATE BINARY;

 - READ RECORD;

 - UPDATE RECORD;

-- INCREASE; or
+- INCREASE;

-- SEARCH RECORD.
+- SEARCH RECORD;

+- RETRIEVE DATA; or

+- SET DATA.

 Support of SFI for a specific file is indicated if the FCP of the file contains a TLV DO with tag '88'.
 If the length is 0 it indicates that the file does not support referencing by SFI.
 If the TLV DO is not present in the FCP it indicates that the 5 least significant bits of the FID are used as SFI.